Home/DOLLARS & SENSE

 1. Isle Royale National Park // Michigan

 You can’t reach Isle Royale National Park by car, or even by foot.
-This remote park, located in the middle of Lake Superior in Michigan, is only accessible by air or water.
+This remote park, located in the middle of Lake Superior in Michigan, is accessible only by air or water.
 Four passenger ferries and one seaplane bring visitors to the island, but rides can be hard to secure without a reservation.
-Once you arrive, you’ll be greeted by 571,790 acres of pristine wilderness area where you can camp, kayak, and backpack far from civilization.
+Once you arrive, you’ll be greeted by 571,790 acres of breathtaking wilderness area where you can camp, kayak, and backpack far from civilization.

 2. Hot Springs National Park // Arkansas